Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

 Michigan does not require separate state-level drone registration.
-Federal FAA registration ($5 per drone for 3 years) is the only registration requirement for drones over 0.55 pounds.
+FAA registration only ($5 for 3 years) is required for all drones over 250 grams (0.55 lbs).
+This is a federal requirement, not a state requirement.

 6